 Our group includes: an internationally respected Indigenous leader in inclusion and reconciliation; producer-directors of 100’s of hours of television programming and educational content for high schools and universities; a business consultant and host/producer of several web series on psychedelics; an executive producer of a feature documentary on psychedelic medicine and a cybernaut youth leader psychology student.
 Our media output has received over 50 awards and has been widely reviewed.
 We’ve worked with and interviewed prominent leaders, innovators, scientists, doctors, and luminaries in the psychedelic field.

-Building on our core competencies, we have contracted with leading web designers, privacy experts, an award-winning 3D animator and a cannabis/psychedelics-focussed agency—Marigold PR, to help produce WPD 6·20.
+Building on our core competencies, we contracted with leading web designers, privacy experts, streaming and video packaging experts, and an award-winning 3D animator to bring you WPD 6•20•2021, and are looking forward to expanding our outreach in 2022.

 We humbly aspire to be true allies of the Indigenous Peoples on whose unceded territories we live and work, and whose sacred psychedelic plant medicines have changed so many lives for the better.